marthagriggs9/credit-risk-classification/README.md

 # credit-risk-classification

+In this challenge, you'll use various techniques to train and evaluate a model based on loan risk.
+You'' use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ## Split the Data into Training and Testing Sets

 1. read the `lending_data.csv` data from the Resources folder into a Pandas DataFrame.